Siege of Algeciras (1309–1310): Context

 After signing the treaty at Alcala de Henares, Castile and Aragon sent emissaries to the court at Avignon to gain Pope Clement V's support and to obtain the clerical backing of an official Crusade to support military operations further.
 They also asked for the papal blessing of a marriage between the infanta Leonor de Castilla, the firstborn daughter of Ferdinand IV and Jaime de Aragón y Anjou, son and heir of James II of Aragon.
 The pope agreed to both ventures and on 24 April 1309, Clement V issuel the papal bull Indesinentis cure which authorized general crusade against Granada to conquer the Iberian Peninsula and mandates to conquer Corsica and Sardinia.

 At the Courts of Madrid of 1309, the first courts ever occurring in the actual Spanish capital, Ferdinand IV publicly announced his desire to wage war against the Kingdom of Granada and demanded subsidies to begin battle maneuvers.

 Many of the magnates under the Castilian banner were against the siege; this camp was led by John of Castile and Don Juan Manuel who preferred a war of attrition and purely for profit in the area of Vega de Granada.
 The infante John was further angry with the king because he was not given the title over the municipality of Ponferrada.
 Don Juan Manuel was dissatisfied because he preferred to wage war against Granada from his home territories in Murcia and did not want to fight in the Algeciras area.
-To add to these misgivings, it is important to note that Algeciras had been the principal Muslim stronghold on the Iberian Peninsula since the Moors first landed there and was extremely well fortified.
+To add to these misgivings, Algeciras had been the principal Muslim stronghold on the Iberian Peninsula since the Moors first landed there and was extremely well fortified.

 Differences aside, the Castilian forces gathered in Toledo, where they would commence operations.
 Ferdinand IV left his mother, María de Molina, in charge of governmental operations in his absence.